pombredanne/vegrid/README.md

 ```

-	#TODO, until then check the example folder and it's content.
+	#TODO, add more examples and easier to understand explanations

 ## Requirements: